pangeacyber/have-i-been-breached/README.md

 > NOTE: By going to **Customize > View project branding**, you'll be able to customize your login page

 7. Enable **Secure Audit Log** with the default configuration.
+The only required fields though should be message and timestamp.
 Remember to extend the existing token, not to create a new one.

 8. Enable **IP Intel** and **User Intel** as well.
 Remember to extend the existing token, not to create a new one.